-Hanes Clearance: Up to 70% off + extra 25% off in cart
+Hanes Clearance: up to 70% off + extra 25% off in cart

 Please close this dialog and try and again

-Save extra on already marked down items and get free shipping sitewide.
-Men's underwear starts at $2.24 after the in-cart discount, women's loungewear at $5.99, and kids' T-shirts at $2.99.
+Save extra on already marked down items such as men's underwear and t-shirts, women's panties and sleepwear, and kids' t-shirts.
 Shop Now at Hanes

-That's $3 below our mention in March and the best price we could find today by $11.
-Buy Now at Target
+That's the best price we could find by $4.
+Buy Now at Hanes

 Sign In or Register